Machiavelli-5040/PlethLit/README.md

 ### Parameters selection

 The left-hand column is also where you can select the algorithm's parameters.
 Some parameters are mandatory: for example, you need to enter the sampling frequency you used to make your measurements, the sub-sampling frequency, and the number of clusters desired.
 Other parameters are optional, you can access them by clicking on the **Advanced Parameters** button.

 <p align="center">
 <img src= "https://raw.githubusercontent.com/Machiavelli-5040/PlethLit/main/tutorial_images/parameters_example.png" width="50%" />
 </p>

+If you have any doubt about the meaning of a parameter, the little helps buttons are there to help.

 ### Visualization of the algorithm results
 Once the algorithm has been executed, you'll be able to view several results, divided into three tabs: